7RU7H/Archive/Tools/Web-Applications-Attacking/Burpsuite/BurpSuite.md

 ## Burp Suite CA

-To intercept and analyse HTTPS traffic, BS has Certificate Authority and uses it to issue on-th-fly certificates for each website that we visit and pass through Burp.
+To intercept and analyse HTTPS traffic, BS has Certificate Authority and uses it to issue on-the-fly certificates for each website that we visit and pass through Burp.

 http://burp -> CA Certificate
 save the file cacert.der to `/home/<user>/Downloads`